marioizquierdo/jquery.serializeJSON/README.md

   jobbies: ["code", "climbing"],

   projects: [
-    { name: "serializeJSON", language: "javascript" },
+    { name: "serializeJSON", language: "javascript", popular: "1" },
-    { name: "bettertabs",    language: "ruby" }
+    { name: "tinytest.js",   language: "javascript", popular: "0" }
   ]
 }

 ```

 The `serializeJSON` function does not return JSON, but an object instead.
-I should call the plugin `serializeObject` but that name was already taken.
+I should have called it `serializeObject` instead, but that name is already taken ;)

 If you really need to serialize into JSON, use the `JSON.strigify` method, that is available on all major [new browsers](http://caniuse.com/json).